 Contrary to the way events of Holy Week are generally portrayed, Jesus was not a victim of circumstances.
 Every event along the way—each miraculous healing—even His meeting with Zacchaeus in Jericho—factored into the timetable of the Lord’s momentous journey allowing Him to arrive on the outskirts of Jerusalem at precisely the predestined set time.

 As Christians, we can be thankful that our Lord did not deviate from His preordained journey.
 His arrival in Jerusalem at the set time was crucial to all that followed in fulfilling God’s redemptive purpose.
-Join me over the next eight days as we review key elements in our Lord’s steadfast journey that changed the course of history forever.

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
 With 40 plus years of ministry experience, Rev. McCracken is known for authenticity in communicating biblical truth that makes his presentations relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.